BarRaiser

 Round 1: Technical Screening (60 minutes)

-The objective of this round is to evaluate the candidate’s technical knowledge and problem-solving skills in developing Android applications.
+• Objective: Assess the candidate’s technical knowledge and problem-solving skills in developing Android applications.

 Round 2: Live Coding Exercise (90 minutes)